markround/tiller/README.md

 * local values which are values provided for each template
 * target values which provide information about where a template should be installed to, what permissions it should have, and so on.

- The `FileDataSource` module only provide local and target values, and Tiller itself provides the `environment` global value.
+ The `FileDataSource` module only provides local and target values, and Tiller itself provides the `environment` global value.
 However, you can create your own datasources by inheriting `Tiller::DataSource` and providing 3 methods :

 * `values(template_name)` : Return a hash of keys/values for the given template name
 * `target_values(template_name)` : Return a hash of values for the given template name, which must include: